Penobscot Expedition: Casualties

-Over the course of the siege, Colonel David Stewart claims the British garrison suffered 25 killed and 34 wounded.
+Over the course of the siege, Colonel David Stewart reports the British garrison suffered 25 killed and 34 wounded.
 Stewart gives no figures for captured or missing, but 26 prisoners are known to have been taken by the Americans.

 Apart from the 100 men killed and wounded during the assault of July 28, the known American casualties throughout the siege came to 12 killed, 16 wounded and one captured, in addition to "several wounded" on August 4.
 The History of Penobscot says that "our whole loss of men was probably not less than 150".
 The chaotic retreat however, brought the American loss up to 474 killed, wounded, captured or missing.